 South of Israel (which I loosely define as anything with latitude below that of Jerusalem) is mainly desert, with several archaeological sights, interesting natural phenomena, and access to two different sea resort areas.

 Tel Be’er Sheva ♥ is the smallest of the Biblical Tels inscribed together as a World Heritage site (the others are Tel Megiddo and Tel Hazor in the north).
 The site is compact and with well-defined lines of buildings and streets, which is a fair rarity at an archaeological site.
-Observation tower is a nice touch for seeing the city plan from above.
-At the end of walking circuit, there is a descent into the water system, which is mildly interesting.
-Brochure has all of the information, no guidance is needed; about half-hour is enough for a visit.
-I had the site practically to myself on an mid-November morning.
+The observation tower is a nice touch for seeing the city plan from above.
+At the end of the walking circuit, there is a descent into the water system, which is mildly interesting.
+The brochure has all of the information, no guidance is needed; about half-hour is enough for a visit.
+I had the site practically to myself on a mid-November morning.

-Mamshit National Park ♥ is another of the Nabatean Insence Route cities.
+Mamshit National Park ♥ is another of the Nabatean Incense Route cities.
 It is full of piles of rocks, but also with a significant number of well-defined contours of structures, including two churches.
 A lot of spaces can be entered, among them the watchtower.
 There are also a couple of recent buildings on the site, affecting its ambiance somewhat.
-Brochure has all necessary information, no guidance is needed; a casual visitor will spend under an hour, an aficionado could spend two or three.
+The brochure has all the necessary information, no guidance is needed; a casual visitor will spend under an hour, and an aficionado could spend two or three.
 I was practically alone at the site throughout my visit in mid-November.

 For a Dead Sea experience, most visitors to Israel will go to Ein Bokek ♥, which boasts a large number of spas as well as public beaches.
-I only stopped for under an hour at a public beach in the center of town, by the main mall.
-The beach has all necessary amenities, although a spa experience is frequently recommended if you prefer conveniences of indoor changing rooms and showers for an extra fee.
+The beaches have all the necessary amenities, although a spa experience is frequently recommended if you prefer the conveniences of indoor changing rooms and showers for an extra fee.
 Note that in the summer months, the sea gets so warm so quickly that going in is akin to taking a hot bath, not necessarily likeable.

 For a dip in the Red Sea, I picked Coral Beach ♥ outside of Eilat.
 The beach is paid-access, with full facilities on site.
 The coral reef is easily accessible if you have snorkeling equipment; a few colorful fish were swimming right in the beach area.
 Although the beach itself is sandy, the sea floor is rocky, so have swimming shoes with you; the water was crystal clear and unexpectedly warm (most people would tell you that the Red Sea is always cold).